Papers

 • Variability Across Model Families: The effectiveness of RLAIF is not universally applicable, showing variability across different base models, evaluation protocols, and critic models.
 This highlights the need for a nuanced understanding of when and how RLAIF may offer genuine improvements.

 • Mechanistic Explanation: A possible explanation for SFT's comparable or superior performance is the quality of generated completions and the inherent capability of the base models.
-The study suggests that current LLMs might not efficiently leverage AI feedback for substantial enhancement over SFT, especially if the SFT utilizes a strong teacher model.
+The paper suggests that current LLMs might not efficiently leverage AI feedback for substantial enhancement over SFT, especially if the SFT utilizes a strong teacher model.

 Implications and Future Directions